GaneshJainarain/Heart_Failure_PredictionML/README.md

 `Tree-based algorithms`, on the other hand, are fairly insensitive to the scale of the features.
 A decision tree is only `splitting a node based on a single feature`.
 The decision tree splits a node on a feature that increases the homogeneity of the node.
 This split on a feature is not influenced by other features.

 So, there is virtually `no effect of the remaining features on the split`.
 This is what makes them `invariant` to the scale of the features!

+### Handling Categorical Variables

+Categorical variables/features are any feature type can be classified into two major types:

+- `Nominal`
+- `Ordinal`

+`Nominal variables` are variables that have two or more categories which do not have any kind of order associated with them.

+For example, if gender is classified into two groups, i.e. male and female, it can be considered as a nominal variable.

+`Ordinal variables`, on the other hand, have “levels” or categories with a particular order associated with them.

+For example, an ordinal categorical variable can be a feature with three different levels: low, medium and high. `Order is important`.